cloudn1ne/MowgliRover/help/DeadReckoning.md

 rostopic echo -n 1 /mowgli/odom |grep frame
 ```

-rostopic needs to show the below frame_id and child_frame_id otherwise you are running an too old version of Mwogli (stm32).
+rostopic needs to show the below frame_id and child_frame_id otherwise you are running an too old version of Mowgli (stm32).

 ```
 frame_id: "odom_dr"